Bachelor year 2.

 10 hrs of lectures and seminars (0,5 ec);

 Compensation is possible in accordance with regulations (Onderwijs- en Examen Reglement / Course and Examination Regulations).

-The retake consists of improving the portfolio to the ‘pass’ level and/or a new presentation.
+The retake consists of improving the portfolio to the ‘pass’ level.

 The reading list will be available on BlackBoard.

 The Administration Office will register all BA1 students for their tutorials (not lectures; register via uSis!).

 BA2, BA3, MA/MSc and RMA/RMSc students are required to register for all lectures and tutorials well in time.